CMU-313/CMU-313.github.io/docs/projects/HW6.md

 ### Part C: Project Report
 **Points**: 120
-**Due Date**: 15 December 2022, 11:59pm
+**Due Date**: 15 December 2022, 2359

 After completing and submitting the modification, write a report about the tasks you have performed.

 Your report should include:
 1.	**Selected project** (1 paragraph)
 A brief description of the open source system to which you contributed.
 You may reuse text from Part A.
 2.	**Project context and business model**  (<0.5 page)
 An analysis of the open-source project’s context and business model.
 This may include a short history of the project, competing open- and closed-source projects, or a discussion of the developers’ motivations to build this system.
 Essentially, we want to know why this project exists and why it is important.
 3.	**Task description (per task)** (<0.5 page)
 A description of the tasks you have implemented and a high-level description of how you implemented them.
 4.	**Submitted artifacts (per task)**
 Evidence of the code, documentation, or other artifacts you produced for the task, and evidence that you submitted them to the project.
 This would likely be links to publicly available resources (repository, email, pull request, etc).
 5.	**QA strategy** (<1 page)
 Describe which QA activities you performed and justify why you selected these QA activities over others.
 Describe metrics if appropriate.
 The justification will likely refer to relevant requirements as well as to the project’s practices.
 6.	**QA evidence**
 Evidence of your quality assurance activities described above.
 For example, provide source code or links to source code of tests, provide test protocols, comments or protocols from code reviews, reports from static analysis tools, links to or screenshots from a continuous integration platform, and so forth.
 7.	**Plan updates** (<1 page)
 A description and justification of deviations between your initial plans and your performed activities (as in Homework 2).
 Changes are expected, but they should be tracked and explained.
 Describe changes in scope (e.g., fewer tasks) and in the schedule and work allocation.
 Provide an updated schedule and note differences.
 Explain the causes of the changes, such as unanticipated risks.
 8.	**BONUS**
-Evidence that your changes have been accepted into the code base of the open source project in forms of links or screenshots.
+Evidence that your changes have been accepted into the code base of the open source project in forms of links or screenshots. **Note: You can also send the merged PR link via Slack to Michael Hilton by 19th December 1pm to claim this bonus as well**

 Page limits are provided for guidance; we will not enforce them.
 Collect all parts in a **single PDF document with clear subsections** and the names of all team members and submit that file to **Gradescope**.

 ### Part D: Individual Reflection & Peer Evaluations
 **Points**: 20
-**Due Date**: 15 December 2022, 11:59pm
+**Due Date**: 15 December 2022, 2359

 Your indiviudal reflection should include:
 1. **Self Evaluation**
 Describe the work you have done in this project (e.g. code artifacts, documentation) as well as efforts towards helping your team towards completing this project (e.g. research, organizing meetings, running meetings).
 2. **Peer Evaluations**
 Describe the specific work **each of your team members** have contributed towards this project.
 Describe both tangible (e.g. code artifacts, report & slides making, documentation) and intangible (e.g. organizing & running meetings, communicating expectations) contributions.
 Do point out teammates that you think are exceptional to work with in this project as well.
 3.	**Teamwork**
 You have been in the same team over the course of this semester (HW 2-6).
 Look back on the entire semester and reflect on your team experiences.
 The following questions may guide you:
 - What has worked, what hasn’t?
 - If you could start 313 or another course over with the same team, what would you change?
 - What have you learned about teamwork and your role in teamwork?
 - (Optional) Do you have any feedback on what we can do next year to help students work more effectively in teams?
 Bear in mind that the instructor-assigned heterogeneous teams of 3-5 students is non-negotiable.
 We anticipate problems as part of the learning experience, but would like to avoid unduly frustrating situations.

 A good reflection document will include concrete statements about lessons learned, with clear supporting evidence, such as examples, to support them.
 Submit your reflection on **Gradescope**.